 Related: Anniversary Gift ideas are a handy reference to keep so you will be in the know about what to give on those special occasions.
 End of the Year Teacher Gifts has you covered on what teachers really like.

-etch glasses with these Supplies and Materials
+Etch glasses with these Supplies and Materials

 • Glass cleaner or isopropyl alcohol (to remove any dust, dirt, or fingerprints from the surface of the glass.)